tardate/LittleCodingKata/ruby/style/README.md

 However, the [Ruby Style Guide](https://rubystyle.guide/) is well worth diving into every so often, as it is a great way to learn about using the ruby language well.

-## The basic instllation and setup recipe
+## The basic installation and setup recipe

 Add to the Gemfile